danjwait/fprime/GpsApp/doc/GpsTutorial.md

     stack size Default.stackSize \
     priority 80
 ```
-The priority is set [OS-dependent]([url](https://fprime-community.github.io/fpp/fpp-users-guide.html#Defining-Components_Port-Instances_Priority)); for the [Raspberry Pi OS]([url](https://www.raspberrypi.com/documentation/computers/os.html)) the max level is 100 (TODO - reference for this?); an architecture discussion should address the priority levels avaialbe on your target and the priorities for the task.
+The priority is set [OS-dependent]([url](https://fprime-community.github.io/fpp/fpp-users-guide.html#Defining-Components_Port-Instances_Priority)); for the [Raspberry Pi OS]([url](https://www.raspberrypi.com/documentation/computers/os.html)) the max level is 100 (TODO - reference for this?); an architecture discussion should address the priority levels available on your target and the priorities for the task.
 We've just picked 80 here.

 The serial interface driver is included as a Passive component:
 ```